heutelbeck/sapl-policy-engine/sapl-documentation/6_10_DotNet.md

 | `MultiDecide`          | `IAsyncEnumerable<IdentifiableAuthorizationDecision>` | Streaming multi subscription    |
 | `MultiDecideAll`       | `IAsyncEnumerable<MultiAuthorizationDecision>` | Streaming multi subscription (all decisions) |

+### Client Resilience

+The PDP client treats every transport problem as an operational condition, never as a policy outcome, and never lets one surface as an exception.
+A connection drop, timeout, or decode error fails closed to `INDETERMINATE`, which the PEP enforces as a denial, so a transient PDP outage can never accidentally grant access.

+One-shot requests (`DecideOnceAsync`, `MultiDecideAllOnceAsync`) fail closed to `INDETERMINATE` immediately, with no retry, and never throw.
+The returned `Task` always completes with a decision.
+In steady state the connection is warm, so only a cold or dropped connection fails closed.

+Subscriptions (the streaming `Decide`) never terminate on a transport problem or on a server-side stream completion.
+The returned `IAsyncEnumerable<AuthorizationDecision>` never throws or ends for a transport condition.
+Either condition yields one `INDETERMINATE` and then reconnects with bounded exponential backoff, indefinitely.
+Consecutive identical decisions are de-duplicated, so an outage yields a single `INDETERMINATE`, not a flood.
+A subscription ends only when the consumer cancels it or the client shuts down.
+This contract holds identically across the HTTP and RSocket transports and across every SAPL PEP client.

 ### Demo Application

 A complete working demo is available at [sapl-dotnet-demos](https://github.com/heutelbeck/sapl-dotnet-demos).
 It includes: